Other Complications

 Symptoms

-The symptoms in this condition vary widely.
+The symptoms of this condition vary widely.
 They are dependent on the nerves being affected.
 It commonly affects the limbs leading to amputation of the foot and is also a major cause for ulcers to form on feet (diabetic foot).
 Sensory feeling in the feet and hands is progressively reduced over time if blood glucose levels are left untreated.
-This is the most prominent cause for amputation, which can be prevented with early detection and treatment.
+This is the most prominent cause of amputation, which can be prevented with early detection and treatment.

 Management

 When diagnosed early, several steps help in preventing or reducing the progression of the disease.
-The various methods of management can be control of blood glucose and blood pressure levels and using medicines as prescribed.
+The various methods of management can be the control of blood glucose and blood pressure levels and using medicines as prescribed.
 In addition to managing diabetes, periodic comprehensive screening for neuropathy and diabetic foot are critical to catch the condition in the early stages and prevent its progression or to prevent the condition altogether.

 Heart and blood vessels